JakubRybakowski/m5core2-basic-idf/README.md

 This repository is intended as a straightforward example or base project for using the M5Stack Core2 with ESP-IDF directly in C - i.e. No Arduino.

+Arduino is added as a component but is not required for display.

 Because it's intended as an example to learn and copy-paste from, the code favors simplicity and "obviousness" over clean abstractions and good practice.
 It exists only to provide a minimum-viable reference for how to bring up the